JohnEdwa/RTAutoSprintExtended/Readme.md

 # Auto Sprint Extended
-#### Fixed by JohnEdwa, Original by Relocity and Thrawnarch
+#### Fixed & Extended by JohnEdwa, Original by Relocity and Thrawnarch

-A fork/reverse engineered/extended RT AutoSprint.
-The original hasn't been updated in 8 months and is very broken, and there is no source or contact info.
-This is a fixed version for the Hidden Realms update, build ID 4478858.
+The original hasn't been updated in 8 months and is very broken.
+This is a fixed version built for the Hidden Realms update, build ID 4478858.
+The code can be found [at the Github repo here.](https://github.com/JohnEdwa/RTAutoSprintExtended).

+## The basics

+This mod will automatically sprint whenever the base game would allow you to sprint, so you do not have to do it manually.
+As a bonus, it also sprints during some less obvious situations, such as when charging attacks or immediately after using utility skills.

-## Differences to the old version
+## Features / Differences to the old version
 * Works, for one thing
-* Shows the correct crosshairs, instead of the useless sprinting chevron.
+* Shows the correct crosshair while sprinting, instead of the useless chevron.
-* Commando, Huntress and Engineer autosprint during more skills (still something a player could do by themselves).
+* MUL-T autosprints while using the Buzzsaw or charging the Rebar Launcher.
 * Added REX, Loader and Acrid with proper autosprinting.
+* Commando, Huntress and Engineer can autosprint during more skills.
-* Artificer Flamethrower mode is configurable.
+* Artificer Flamethrower mode is configurable between the default Toggle and a "Hold to Cast".
 * Engineer can be allowed to sprint between deploying mines.

 ## Configuration